What Happens During an Ultrasound?

 If so, it’s time to schedule an ultrasound appointment.
-This article talks about why an ultrasound is important in early pregnancy, how ultrasound technology works, what to expect during your ultrasound, and how to schedule your ultrasound appointment.
+This article talks about why an ultrasound is important in early pregnancy, how ultrasound scans work, what happens during an ultrasound, and how to schedule your ultrasound appointment.

 Why Get an Ultrasound?

-After a positive pregnancy test result, an ultrasound provides additional crucial information on your pregnancy status:
+After a positive pregnancy test result, your first pregnancy ultrasound provides additional crucial information on your pregnancy status:

 - Determine the viability of your pregnancy.
 As many as 33% of all known pregnancies will end in miscarriage, depending on your age, overall health, and other factors.
-An ultrasound will determine whether your pregnancy can be carried to term(2).
+Your first pregnancy ultrasound will determine whether your pregnancy can be carried to term(2).

 - Detect an ectopic pregnancy.
 This occurs when your baby implants outside the uterus, such as in the fallopian tubes.
 This is a potentially life threatening condition that requires immediate medical treatment(1).
 While our nurses cannot diagnose an ectopic pregnancy, we can refer you to a physician if we detect any abnormalities.

 How Do Ultrasounds Work?

 Ultrasound technology, also called sonography or a sonogram, uses high-frequency sound waves that are inaudible to the human ear(3).

 The sound waves bounce off of objects inside of your body, including your baby.
 The echo produces a detailed visual image, allowing your health provider to make accurate assessments about the status of your pregnancy and the health of your baby.

 Unlike x-rays, an ultrasound does not use radiation, which makes it a much safer imaging technology for you and your baby.